-If the DDU-2000 Series AED ECG analysis algorithm has determined that a shock is required, the unit will automatically charge in preparation for shock delivery.
-While the AED charges, the unit may emit a charging tone and will continue to analyze the patient's heart rhythm.
-If the unit detects that the heart rhythm has changed to one that does not require a shock, the unit will prompt the user to begin CPR.
-While analyzing, the AED will continue to monitor signal and pad conditions.
+If the DDU-2000 Series AED ECG analysis algorithm has determined that a shock is advised, the unit will automatically charge in preparation for shock delivery.
+While the AED charges, the unit emits a charging tone and continues to analyze the patient's heart rhythm.
+If the unit detects that the heart rhythm has changed to non-shockable, the unit prompts the user to begin CPR.
+While analyzing, the AED continues to monitor signal and pad conditions.

-If the unit has determined that a shock is required and has completed charging, the SHOCK button will flash and the user will be instructed to press the flashing SHOCK button.
+If the AED determines that a shock is advised and has completed charging, the SHOCK button will flash and the user will be instructed to press the flashing SHOCK button.
 The user should follow the AED instructions and press the SHOCK button.
+The user can also abort charging or shock delivery at any time by pressing and holding the ON/OFF button for approximately two seconds to turn the unit off.

-Important: The DDU-2000 Series AED will not automatically deliver a shock - the user must press the flashing SHOCK button.
+Important: Semi-automatic units will not automatically deliver a shock - the user must press the flashing SHOCK button.
 If while waiting for the SHOCK button to be pressed, the unit detects a rhythm change to a non-shockable rhythm, the unit will cancel the shock.
-Also, if the SHOCK button is not pressed within 30 seconds of the initial "press flashing SHOCK button" prompt, the unit will automatically cancel the shock.
+Also, if the SHOCK button is not pressed within 30 seconds of the initial "Press Flashing Shock Button" prompt, the unit will automatically cancel the shock.